Deep Creek Hot Springs located in the foothills of the San Bernardino Mountains is perhaps the best natural hot springs in Southern California.

 Most hikers take the shortest route to the hot springs and park at Bowen Ranch.
 From the parking area, the hike to the hot springs is about two miles.
 Keep in mind the trail downhill and the climb back out is almost all uphill.
 Bring plenty of water for the hike, you will need it.

-The Hot Springs at Deep Creek are located adjacent to the creek on the other side of the trail.
+The Hot Springs at Deep Creek is located adjacent to the creek on the other side of the trail.
 You must wade through the creek to reach the natural hot springs.
 There are about five pools varying in size with the largest pool able to accommodate about 10 people.

 The pool next to the creek is barely warm, perfect for a hot day, while the pools higher up in the rocks can be up to 105 degrees.